NSolooki/DocumentStore/README.md

 - Implement a general-purpose class and then using it for a specific application.
 This is a small step from a code perspective, but a giant leap in terms of how you design your code.
 This is you first foray into [modular design](https://en.wikipedia.org/wiki/Modular_programming).
 - Experience with, and competency in, professional software engineering skills and tools:
   - Create your first [Maven](https://maven.apache.org/) project for building your system and for dependency management.
 Large real-world software is built using build systems, not manually invoking javac at the command line.
-- Reuse an open source project -- details to come as part of your project.
+- Reuse an open-source project -- details to come as part of your project.
 - Build your first real piece of software - a search engine.
 - Teach yourself, and use, more advanced features of the Java language.